 Instead of Poop Scoop Baggies just pack some regular sandwich bags so you can use them for other purposes too.

 Treats and Toy, at least 3 days worth of light weight high quality dog food.

 1 small lightweight blanket, towel, or newspaper for warmth

 ID tag should always be on pet's harness or collar

 Extra name tag should be on the backpack, be sure to put a nameplate on your bag too, on attached so it will not come off.
 With your cell phone number.

 In case you can drive away in order to evacuate or bug out.
-Pet carrier or crate for each pet labeled with pet and owner’s information (keep near your bag).
+Pet carrier ( link to my favorite type for safety) or crate for each pet labeled with pet and owner’s information (keep near your bag).

 Allergy medicine or other special medicines with instructions

 Pack the items below as a Pet First Aid Kit in its own small waterproof container or baggie that will fit in the dog's backpack.

 Band-aids don't stick to dog fur but a few for your friends can come in handy.